High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Introduction

 We propose a procedure to estimate the functional graphical model when the random functions follow a \emph{multivariate Gaussian processes} (MGP).
-This setting was considered in \citet{Qiao2015Functional}, who proposed the functional graphical lasso to estimate the graph structure.
+This setting was considered in \citet{Qiao2015Functional}, who proposed the functional graphical lasso to estimate the structure of the graph.
 Their procedure first obtains a finite dimensional representation for the observed multivariate functions using functional principal component analysis (FPCA).
 Subsequently, a precision matrix is computed from the projection scores of the finite dimensional representation using a graphical lasso objective with a group penalty.
 The graph structure is finally obtained from the non-zero blocks of the estimated precision matrix.
 When the underlying random functions are infinite dimensional, the corresponding covariance operator is a compact operator, and its inverse, the precision operator, is ill-defined \citep{Hsing2015Theoretical}.
-As a result, \citet{Qiao2015Functional} ensure their estimand is well defined by assuming that the random functions lie in a finite dimensional space.
-However, that assumption excludes infinite dimensional functional data and is restrictive.
+As a result, \citet{Qiao2015Functional} ensure their estimand is well defined by requiring that the random functions lie in a finite dimensional space.
+However, that assumption is restrictive and excludes infinite dimensional functional data.

 In contrast to the functional graphical lasso proposed by \citet{Qiao2015Functional}, we propose a neighborhood selection approach to estimate Gaussian functional graphical models.
 For vector-valued Gaussian graphical models, \citet{Meinshausen2006High} proposed a neighborhood selection procedure that estimates the neighborhood---the set of adjacent nodes in a conditional independence graph---for each node separately by sparse regression.
 The entire graph structure is then estimated by combining estimates of node-specific neighborhoods.
 We extend their approach to the functional data setting.
 This allows us to avoid defining the precision operator, and, as a result, our theory extends to truly infinite dimensional functional data.